x3dom/x3dom/doc/guide/gettingstarted.rst

 You can `download the files from the X3DOM server <http://x3dom.org/download/>`_ and put them on your harddisk or your webserver.
-The released versions reside in subdirectories with version numbers, for exmaple version 1.3 is available at `1.3/ <http://x3dom.org/download/1.3/>`_.
+The released versions reside in subdirectories with version numbers, for example version 1.3 is available at `1.3/ <http://x3dom.org/download/1.3/>`_.
 For the current release you can use the shortcut `current/ <http://x3dom.org/download/current/>`_ it will always point to the latest released version.